jbobrow/Move38-website/_posts/2016-11-07-job-solicitation-electrical-engineer.markdown

 ## **Your first project**

-AutomaTiles exist, they function, and with the help of MIT Undergrad [Joshua Sloane](https://www.linkedin.com/in/joshua-sloane), they have polish.
+Blinks exist, they function, and with the help of MIT Undergrad [Joshua Sloane](https://www.linkedin.com/in/joshua-sloane), they have polish.
 Nonetheless your first task will be to redesign them.
 Two reasons:

 * The lead engineer should completely understand and own the hardware.